 Weed Measurements Guide: Marijuana Quantities, Weights & Prices

 If you’re just venturing into the world of cannabis you are probably a little bit surprised by just how much math is involved in the process.
-Marijuana is generally measured within the context of an ounce.
+Even the best marijuana strains are generally measured within the context of an ounce.

 Of course, you can purchase marijuana in smaller increments, via a gram at a time, or you can purchase in bulk.
 For example, an eighth (one eight of an ounce, 3.5 grams) usually costs significantly less than buying three grams of marijuana separately.